Inverness Highland Games: Organisation

-Northern Meeting Park was the venue for Highland Games organised in Inverness by the Northern Meeting Society from 1864 to 1938.
+Northern Meeting Park was the venue for Highland games organised in Inverness by the Northern Meeting Society from 1864 to 1938.
 Following this, it was agreed that the Inverness Shopkeepers Association would be invited to take over the running of the Games but plans for a September 1939 event was abandoned as a result of the outbreak of the Second World War.
-Organised by the North of Scotland Amateur Athletic Association, Highland Games were staged in the Northern Meeting Park for a final time in 1948.
+Organised by the North of Scotland Amateur Athletic Association, Highland games were staged in the Northern Meeting Park for a final time in 1948.
 The following year it was decided that they would be moved to Bught Park.
 Today the Games are organised by High Life Highland, on behalf of the Highland Council, in partnership with a Committee of volunteers.
-In 2010 the Games returned to the smaller Northern Meeting Park in preparation for celebrations to mark the 150th Anniversary of the World's oldest Highland Games stadium in 2014.
+In 2010 the Games returned to the smaller Northern Meeting Park in preparation for celebrations to mark the 150th Anniversary of the World's oldest Highland games stadium in 2014.

-The 2014 celebrations featured the introduction of a Strongman and Strongwoman's event and two Highland Games in the same year for the first time.
+The 2014 celebrations featured the introduction of a Strongman and Strongwoman's event and two Highland games in the same year for the first time.
 The regular Games were staged in July and the Masters World Championships were hosted in September.
 The September Games featured more Heavies than any other Games in history with 157 athletes from 14 countries taking part.
 The September Games ended with a Guinness World Record for Simultaneous Caber Tossing being established with 66 of the 110 Cabers thrown being successfully launched into the air at the same time and turning correctly.
 The following year a Gala Day was added to the Games weekend programme as the main Games returned down the River Ness to Bught Park where it is now based.
 In 2019 the Games weekend was expanded to include the Proud Ness LGBT Community Gathering which was attended by 10,000.
-The Games were cancelled in 2020 due to the Coved-19 Pandemic.
+The Games were cancelled in 2020 due to the COVID-19 pandemic.